Features of TOPTICA's Mid IR Tunable Lasers

 - Additional Information

 The optical spectrum of the idler output is a convolution of the seed laser and signal spectra.
 The standard TOPO uses the DLC DFB pro as its seed, with 2 MHz linewidth.
 An alternate seed option is the DLC CTL 1050, which has < 10 kHz linewidth.
 This results in an idler linewidth of < 100 kHz.
-Fiber Coupling
+Fiber Delivery

 - Article: High-resolution, broadly-tunable mid-IR spectroscopy using a continuous wave optical parametric oscillator, Optical Express (2021)